 With Accenture we launched Nourish to Thrive, which explores the fascinating science of cognitive nutrition, a growing body of science on the food-brain connection as one of the most powerful drivers of overall well-being.
 And with Bank of America we launched Thriving Onboarding, which leverages one of the most important touchpoints of the employee experience to create a culture of connection, well-being and resilience from day one.

 Our latest new curriculum Thriving Belonging is based on the latest science on belonging and provides strategies for navigating cultural changes in the workplace.
 It’s grounded in two fundamental truths: first, that it’s up to all of us to create more inclusive workplaces, and second, that we’re all going to make mistakes.
-What’s especially exciting is that Thriving Belonging was powered by insights from Thrive’s Pulse check, which found that 92% of Thrive users say that they “welcome feedback about how I treat others” and 87% say that “it is my responsibility to make my workplace welcoming to everyone.”
+What’s especially exciting is that Thriving Belonging was powered by insights from Thrive’s Daily Check-In, which found that 92% of Thrive users say that they “welcome feedback about how I treat others” and 87% say that “it is my responsibility to make my workplace welcoming to everyone.”

 Our platform is available and continuously localized in 10 languages, and our commitment to accessibility across our platform was recognized with a Voluntary Product Accessibility Template (VPAT).
 Making Thrive available to everyone, everywhere, has given so much energy to the Thrive team throughout this incredible year of growth.